LuigiLegion/gatsby-portfolio-site/content/blog/star-wars-name-generator/index.md

 ### Tech Stack:

-Built using Node.js and Firebase on the backend, React, Redux, and Materialize.css on the frontend, and utilizes the Wikia API.
+Built using Node.js and Firebase on the backend, React, Redux, and Materialize on the frontend, and utilizes the Wikia API.

 ### Dev Team: